MentoskaPraha/tedx-website/README.md

 ## Copyright

-This website is copyrighted under the MIT License and was made by MentoskaPraha using VSCode, Github and Firebase.
+This website is copyrighted under the MIT License and was made by MentoskaPraha using VSCode, Github, Astro and Svelte.
 Image sources and credits can be found below.

 ### Image Source List